mehrnooshbahmani/liberte/README.md

 # Liberté

-Liberté is a react type script project has built with CRA and run with webpack dev server, so you can add your costum webpack config without "react-script eject".
+Liberté is a react type script project built with CRA and runs with webpack dev server, so you can add your costum webpack config without "react-script eject".

 I named this package Liberte to express my protest against the prevailing conditions in Iran.
 Long live "Woman Life Freedom"